 Thirteen volumes, e-books, are the outcome of the project with the title Black Sea Working Papers, in which the studies of 80 authors are included which of a total size of more than 4,000 pages.
 All the e-books will be ready for publication in the project's website www.blacksea.gr by the end of 2016.
 The books are the following:

-- Constantin Ardeleanu and Andreas Lyberatos (eds), Port-Cities of the western shore of the Black Sea: Economic and Social Development, 18th – early 20th centuries, Black Sea Working Papers volume 1, under publication, www.blacksea.gr, 2016
+- Constantin Ardeleanu and Andreas Lyberatos (eds), Port-Cities of the western Black Sea coast and the Danube: Economic and Social Development in the long nineteenth century, Black Sea Working Papers, volume 1, published 2016, www.blacksea.gr

 - Evrydiki Sifneos, Oksana Iurkova and Valentina Shandra (eds), Port-Cities of the northern shore of the Black Sea: Institutional, Economic and Social Development, 18th – early 20th Centuries, Black Sea Working Papers, volume 2, under publication, www.blacksea.gr, under publication

-- Gelina Harlaftis, Victoria Konstantinova and Igor Lyman (eds), The port-cities of the eastern coast of the Black Sea, late 18th – early 20th centuries, Black Sea Working Papers Volume 3, under publication, www.blacksea.gr
+- Gelina Harlaftis, Victoria Konstantinova, Igor Lyman, Anna Sydorenko and Eka Tchkoidze (eds), Between grain and oil from the Azov to the Caucasus: the port-cities of the eastern coast of the Black Sea, late 18th – early 20th century, Black Sea History Working Papers, volume 3, published 2020, www.blacksea.gr

 - Mikhail Davidov, Gelina Harlaftis, Vladimir Kulikov and Vladimir Morozan, The Economic Development of the Port–Cities of the Northern and Southern Black Sea Coast, 19th – Beginning of the 20th century.
 Transport, Industry and Finance, Black Sea Working Papers, volume 4, under publication, www.blacksea.gr